American crocodile: Distribution and habitat

 The American crocodile is the most widespread of the four extant species of crocodiles from the Americas.
-They are saltwater-tolerant, and have thus been capable of colonizing a multitude of islands within the Caribbean, and on some coastal Pacific islands as well.
+They are saltwater-tolerant, and have thus been capable of colonizing a multitude of islands within the Caribbean, and on some coastal Pacific islands as well making it the most widely distributed New World crocodile.
 They inhabit waters such as mangrove swamps, river mouths, fresh waters, and salt lakes, and can even be found at sea, hence their wide distribution throughout southern Florida, the Greater Antilles (excluding Puerto Rico and Isla de la Juventud, where they are replaced by the introduced spectacled caiman), Martinique, southern Mexico (including the Yucatán Peninsula), Central America, and the South American countries of Colombia, Peru, Venezuela (including on Margarita Island), and Ecuador.
 The American crocodile is especially plentiful in Costa Rica.

-American crocodiles coexist with the smaller spectacled caiman within Central America.
+American crocodiles coexist with the American alligator in Florida and the spectacled caiman within Central America.
 The only other crocodiles present within the American crocodile's range are the Morelet's crocodile, and the critically endangered Cuban and Orinoco crocodiles.
-In addition, an American/Cuban crocodile hybrid was recently discovered in the Cancún area of Mexico.
-The crocodile likely originated in the Zapata Swamp of Cuba (the only place where these wild hybrids exist, and where the two species are sympatric), and swam to the Yucatán Peninsula.
+Recent morphological and genetic analyses have demonstrated hybridization with Cuban crocodiles among American crocodiles of the Yucatan.

 Caribbean

 One of its largest documented populations (the largest in the Caribbean) is in Lago Enriquillo, a hypersaline lake in the Dominican Republic.
 In Haiti, the only population known is in the brackish lake Etang Saumâtre, where the population is nearing extirpation due to overhunting and poaching.
 In Jamaica, the species inhabits most of the swamps available, as well as brackish portions of rivers.
 American crocodiles have recently been sighted in Grand Cayman, leading experts to believe the species may be swimming from Cuba (which is home to a large American crocodile population) and slowly repopulating Grand Cayman.
+There have been reports of American crocodiles in Trinidad, however, those sightings are thought to have arisen due to the accidental translocation of the animal outside of its normal range.
+The species is thus not considered indigenous to Trinidad.
+Due to changing climate, which increases the frequency of hurricanes and cyclones in the Caribbean, American Crocodiles are reported to have decreased body condition.
+This is most likely due to the changes on the areas salinity, temperature and prey availability which could impede the recovery of these populations.